 The health issues that arise from working too many hours are numerous.

-According to the Centers for Disease Control and Prevention (CDC), cardiovascular diseases, musculoskeletal disorders, psychological disorders, suicide, cancers, ulcers, and impaired immune function are the top health issues associated with feeling overworked.
+According to the , cardiovascular diseases, musculoskeletal disorders, psychological disorders, suicide, cancers, ulcers, and impaired immune function are the top health issues associated with feeling overworked.

 A study in the Journal of Occupational and Environmental Medicine drew a direct correlation between the hours that people work in a week and the risk of heart attack.

 People who worked 55 hours a week were 16 percent more likely to develop risk for heart attack when compared to those who worked 45 hours a week.
 People who put in a 65-hour workweek saw their risk increase by 33 percent.

 A by the journal Psychosomatic Medicine said those with high job strain had a 45 percent higher chance of developing diabetes than those with low job strain.